LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Additional Details

 \mypara{Ray-casting.} Ray-casting defines the intersections between the laser beams and the dense point cloud.
-The standard approach is closest-point ray-casting~\cite{langer2020domain}, which projects the dense point cloud to a range image using \cref{eq:rangeview}, and, for each ray, selects the point with the smallest measured distance, as is commonly done in rendering pipelines with the so-called z-buffer.
+The standard approach is closest-point (CP) ray-casting~\cite{langer2020domain}, which projects the dense point cloud to a range image using \cref{eq:rangeview}, and, for each ray, selects the point with the smallest measured distance, as is commonly done in rendering pipelines with the so-called z-buffer.
 In real-world scenarios, however, the calibration, sensor synchronization, and other properties~\cite{yu2022benchmarking} are affected by different noise sources, and the points in the dense point cloud do not strictly lie on the scene surface.
-Thus, considering only the closest point tends to render noisy ray-casted point clouds.
-We therefore take more points in the z-buffer into account, which is similar to the FPA ray-casting in PCGen~\cite{li2022pcgen}, averaging the points within a certain threshold near the closest point, and weighting them by their inverse distance.
+Thus, considering only the closest point tends to render noisy ray-casted point clouds and more points in the z-buffer need to be taken into account.
+PCGen~\cite{li2022pcgen} propose the first peak averaging (FPA) raycasting, averaging the points within a certain threshold near the closest point, and weighting them by their inverse distance.

 \mypara{Ray-drop network.} Ray-casting yields a nearly perfect point cloud in the novel view.
 However, the laser returns of a real LiDAR sensor are affected by many factors, such as the distance to the scene, the incidence angle, and the material texture and reflectivity.
-To improve realism, we follow from PCGen~\cite{li2022pcgen} to employ a small surrogate MLP to learn the ray-drop, we dub ray-drop MLP.
-Specifically, we model a ray's return probability as

-where $\boldsymbol\theta'$, $d$, and $i$ are the viewing direction in the local coordinate system, the distance and the intensity of the ray.

-\mypara{Training details.} For raydrop MLP, it has 4 layers with width 128.
-And it also utilize the sample positional encoding as NeRFs.
-The highest frequency for the viewing direction (in local coordinate system), distance and intensity are set to $2^{10}$, $2^{4}$ and $2^{4}$, respectively.
-It is trained with Adam~\cite{kingma2014adam} with a learning rate of 5e-3, and supervised with MSE loss for 80k iterations with a batch size of 2048.
+To improve realism, we follow from PCGen~\cite{li2022pcgen} to employ a small surrogate MLP to learn the ray-drop, which we dub ray-drop MLP.
+Specifically, we model a ray's return probability as $ p = MLP(\boldsymbol\theta',d,i), $ where $\boldsymbol\theta'$, $d$, and $i$ are the viewing direction in the local coordinate system, the distance, and the intensity of the ray.
+For the implementation of ray-drop MLP, it has 4 layers with a width of 128.
+It is trained with Adam~\cite{kingma2014adam} with a learning rate of 5e-3, and supervised with MSE loss for 10k iterations with a batch size of 2048.